roseyume/tails-of-kafka/README.md

 Manual commit (enable.auto.commit=false) gives full control to commit offsets only after messages are safely processed, supporting more reliable processing at the cost of additional code complexity.

-Objective:
+Objective: Understand how offset management prevents data duplication and data loss

-- Restart a consumer and confirm it resumes from last committed offset.
+- Restart one of the squirrel consumers and confirm it resumes from last committed offset.

-Hint: Try enable.auto.commit=false and manual commits.

-## 💬 Scenario 4: Gossip Replay
+## 💬 Scenario 9: Gossip Replay (TODO)

 “No one's mentioned about the holes in the park today.
 Can we replay gossip from the beginning?”

 How can we replay messages?
 Kafka retains messages in a topic for a configurable amount of time (default: 7 days).
 During this time, any consumer can re-read those messages by:
-Resetting its offset to an earlier value (like 0 to go to the very beginning) Using the --from-beginning flag when running the Kafka console consumer This works because Kafka stores data in an immutable log, and consumers are free to choose their own read position (offset).
+Resetting its offset to an earlier value (like 0 to go to the very beginning) This works because Kafka stores data in an immutable log, and consumers are free to choose their own read position (offset).

-Objective: Use --from-beginning on consumer to reprocess all messages.

-Learning Goal: Understand Kafka's immutable log and replayability.
+Objective: Understand Kafka's immutable log and replayability.

+- Use the seek command to specify where a new offset position for a specific topic for the consumer to restart from

-## 🗃️ Scenario 5: Filter the Gossip
+## 🗃️ Scenario 10: Filter the Gossip (TODO)

 “The squirrels may have found their culprit.
 Let's see where else they've been.”

 Objective: Use message keys or metadata to filter messages on the consumer side to find additional evidence on the culprit.

-Bonus: Split gossip into multiple topics (e.g., DogGossip, CatGossip) and route accordingly.

-Learning Goal: Reinforce Kafka topic design and message filtering.
+- Apply a filter to consume only messages matching specific keys or values.

+Hint: Kafka Streams or custom consumer logic can be used.

 ## 🧶 Cat Gossip Central has brought justice to the squirrel community